estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D86
+iOS and Swift.
+Spent some time with the Stanford iTunesU course, CS193P "Developing iOS 11 Apps with Swift", with Paul Hegarty.
+Really great.

 ### R1D85
 iOS and Swift.
 Ugh, I'm beginning to think that having a scrolling text view inside a collection view cell is more trouble than it is worth.